Gangarajusowmya/Active-Directory-Lab/README.md

 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/a55fff9a1eda2e3d889f3f79e8817d3191e59db8/Screenshot%20(102).png)
 In this step, I verified the Windows 11 installation ISO that I downloaded for setting up my Client01 workstation in VirtualBox.
 I opened the file properties for Windows.iso to confirm its size, location, and creation details before attaching it to the virtual machine.
 This screenshot shows the ISO stored in the Downloads folder with a size of 4.55 GB, confirming that the installation media was successfully downloaded and ready to be used for the Windows 11 setup in my Active Directory lab.
 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/298e8f6fcb6742de5b4404a94acd10991ac08d9e/Screenshot%20(104).png)
+In this step, I reviewed the configuration details of my Client01 virtual machine in Oracle VirtualBox after attaching the Windows 11 ISO and powering it on.
+The VM summary shows the hardware and system settings, including 4 GB RAM, 2 processors, EFI with Secure Boot enabled, and the Windows.iso mounted on the SATA controller.
+This screenshot confirms that Client01 was successfully started with the correct configuration and is ready for the Windows 11 installation and domain‑joining process in my Active Directory lab.